SaraThampi/bc15-w8-projects_week-the_byte_stripes-backend/README.md

 \
 The images are our wireframe designs. \
 If you would like to try our app please visit the deployed site : https://bc15-w8-projects-week-the-byte-stripes-frontend.vercel.app/ \
+\
-It may take a couple of minutes for the data to load if the website has not been visited recently.
-In this case just refresh the page!
+It may take a couple of minutes (or longer) for the data to load if the website has not been visited recently.

 ## Inspiration
 We noticed our fellow bootcampers were having networking problems: events had to be posted several times on our slack channel, and still not everyone was informed.
 Event organisers had to make multiple regular